permutationlock/hakyll_blog/notes/hartshorne.md

 **1.18.** *Adjoint Property of $f^{-1}$*.

 **Note.** *Explicit representation of direct limits.*
-In what follows we use the construction of direct limits: if $A_\alpha$ is a directed system of groups with maps
+We use the following construction of direct limits: if $A_\alpha$ is a directed system of groups with maps
 $\phi_{\alpha,\beta}:A_{\alpha}\to A_{\beta}$, then
 $\varinjlim A_\alpha=\{(s,A_\alpha) : s\in A_\alpha\}/\sim$ where